garry1208/Data-compression-project/README.txt

 NOTE: WORKS ONLY FOR ASCII FILES.

-ALGORITHM 2: RUN LENGTH ENCODING
+ALGORITHM 2: RUN LENGTH ENCODING  (STATUS : DONE)

+FOR COMRESSING THE ASCII FILE: usage is :cc -Wall rle_compression.c
+          <a.out> <source> <destination>

+FOR DECOMRESSING THE BINARY FILE: usage is :cc -Wall rle_decompression.c
-usage is same as huffman that is : <a.out> <source> <destination>
+          <a.out> <source> <destination>

-it counts repitative characters in an ascii string and just writes the character and its count in the encoded string.
+It counts repitative characters in an ascii string and just writes the character and its count in the encoded string.

+When there are no repitative characters the file size is greater than input because of the counts that are stored after each  character.